How Sampling Impacts the Robustness of Stochastic Neural Networks: Additional experimental results

-We start this section with the results not shown in the main paper for the adversarial accuracy in dependence of an increased amount of samples during the attack (c.f. figure~\ref{fig:acc_under_attack_BNN_drop03}).
-As previously discussed, the accuracy under attack is reduced by an increased amount of samples during the attack.
-However, we observe only a very small decrease in accuracy when increasing the amount of samples from 100 and 1,000 for the BNN and when using 5 instead of 10 or 100 samples for the attack on the ResNet trained with dropout probability 0.3.
-This observation is in line with the quick reduction of $\cos(\alpha_c^{\mathcal{I}, \mathcal{A}})$ displayed in figure~\ref{fig:angle_BNN_drop03} where we see very similar cosine boxplots when more samples are used during the attack.
+We first present the results not shown in the main paper.
+That is, we investigate the accuracy under FGM attack with an increasing amount of samples used during the attack (c.f. figure~\ref{fig:app_acc_under_attack_BNN_drop03}).
+Similar to the observations in the main paper, the accuracy under attack is reduced by an increased amount of samples.
+However, we observe only a very small decrease in accuracy when increasing the amount of samples from 100 and 1,000 for the BNN, from 1 to 5 or above for the SIN 0.05 and when using 5 instead of 10 or 100 samples for the attack on the ResNet trained with dropout probability 0.3.
+This observation is mirrored by the reduction of $\cos(\alpha_c^{\mathcal{I}, \mathcal{A}})$ displayed in figure~\ref{fig:app_angle_BNN_drop03} where we observe an increase of the cosine boxplots which matches the decrease of the adversarial accuracy when taking more samples during the attack.